Mahdi-Moosa/mahdi-moosa.github.io/docs/blog/posts/LaTex IDEs.md

 My final recommendations:

-* If you want local/offline accessible LaTeX editor option (and you are already used to the VS Code interface), I think LaTeX Workshop extension in VS Code is an excillenet option.
+* If you want local/offline accessible LaTeX editor option (and you are already used to the VS Code interface), I think LaTeX Workshop extension in VS Code is an excellent option.
-* If you want something that just works (and keeping your document in the cloud doesn't matter for you), then overleaf is probably the easier option.
+* If you want something that just works (without any installation hassles and you are okay with keeping your document in the cloud), then overleaf is the way to go.

 *Note: Keeping an offline option available to you is probably not a bad idea.
 I learned this the hard way, recently (news: [internet shutdown in Bangladesh](https://www.aljazeera.com/news/2024/7/28/bangladesh-restores-mobile-internet-after-11-day-blackout-to-quell-protests))!*